jt-tirado/Inbetween/README.md

 Inbetween is a simple maya command similar to a tool called Tween Machine but 10x faster.
 Basically, if you have an animated object, create a key that favors the previous or the next keyframe values.

-Originally created with the intention of getting comfortable with the inner workings of the Maya API, and building fast and efficient animation tools in Maya.
+Originally created as an exercise to get more familiar with the Maya API, and as an example of how to build fast and efficient animation tools in Maya.

 # Usage
 **Mel**